 A donor-advised fund allows you to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
 They work a lot like a charitable savings account.
 Often they can be set up with as little as $1,000 or $5,000.

 There are about 30 national organizations that sponsor donor-advised funds.
 Some are the charitable arm of for-profit financial services institutions such as the Fidelity Charitable Gift Fund, the Schwab Charitable, and the Vanguard Charitable Endowment Program.
 Others are independent sponsoring organizations such as the National Philanthropic Trust and the American Endowment Foundation.

 The Internal Revenue has published a guide to establishing a donor-advised fund.
 But you will probably want to contact your accountant or financial consultant for advice tailored to your specific situation.

 Some of our supporters make donor-advised contributions through their local community foundations.
 Community foundations make grants to a wide variety of charitable causes.

 There are nearly 700 community foundations in the United States.
 Contact your local community foundation to learn how you can make a donor-advised contribution to OCA.
 You can find the community foundation in your city or state here.

 Every nonprofit struggles with operational costs and how to remain sustainable from year to year.
 You can help permanently support OCA by making an endowment gift.

 Endowment funds are managed to grow steadily over time.
 Each year, some of the earnings from the funds are distributed.
 Over time, an endowment helps us count on steady funding to meet our budget expenses.
-If you have questions about creating an endowment for Common Dreams, please contact Mary Anselment, firstname.lastname@example.org, 218-226-4164, or email@example.com
+If you have questions about creating an endowment for OCA, please contact Mary Anselment, firstname.lastname@example.org, 218-226-4164, or email@example.com